VS board approves purchasing iPads for all students

 “We are currently at a 1:1 ratio of device to students in grades 2nd through 12th,” Kyle Koeppen, VS Super indent, told board members.
 “It is recommended by the administrative team we look to purchase additional Ipads for kindergarten and first grade to allow them to be 1:1 as well.”

 Koeppen added that if the district is required to go to remote learning, having the iPads would be beneficial.
-“Students are already use to those in the current classroom situation,” he stated.
+“Students are already used to those in the current classroom situation,” he stated.

 Brandon Farmer, VS Director of Technology, submitted a quote from the district’s Apple representative of $56,100,